JeanExtreme002/Autocomplete/README.md

 ## Getting Started
 The entire project has been built to run entirely on [Docker](https://www.docker.com/).

-Rename `.env.sample` to `.env` and execute the command below to run the application:
+Create a `.env` from `.env.sample` and execute the command below to run the application:
 ```
 docker-compose up
 ```